2026 Guide

 What products should I stock?

-Popular items in Nebraska include cold beverages (Coke, Pepsi, water, energy drinks), salty snacks (chips, pretzels), candy bars, crackers, and healthy options.
+Popular items in Nebraska include cold beverages, salty snacks, candy bars, crackers, and healthy options.
 Adjust based on location demographics and telemetry data.

 How do I find vending machine locations?